cheme/lotterie_eth/solidity2/README.md

 The npm lib do not provide tests, maybe when truffle includes an updated web3 dependency or when I stop to wait for it (running independant test).

+## Issue

+The contract do too much things and is too big, plus espacially not great to audit linked list structure.